 The Solid Waste Division and Special Services Division both have active litter pick up programs.
-Refuse Control Officers in the Solid Waste Division, are responsible for ensuring cars and trucks carrying debris are covered while on the highway, check illegal dumping sites on lots and roads and issue citations for violations of the County's Solid Waste Ordinance.
-The Special Services Division has an inmate labor program, which utilizes inmates from the SC Department of Corrections to provide litter pick up along County maintained streets.
+Refuse Control Officers in the Special Services Division, are responsible for ensuring cars and trucks carrying debris are covered while on the highway, check illegal dumping sites on lots and roads and issue citations for violations of the County's Solid Waste Ordinance.
+The Special Services Division also has an inmate labor program, which utilizes inmates from the SC Department of Corrections to provide litter pick up along County maintained streets.
 Special Services also partners with HOAs and community leaders to organize annual community clean up events.
 These events provide an opportunity for citizens to properly dispose of unwanted items not collected at curbside by regular trash collections.

 The County has a fully implemented existing roadways program and continues to investigate ways to increase proactive maintenance of the roadways.
-There was a 41% increase in the number of illegal dump requests investigated this year.
-This is due to the reopening of the county facilities and an increased effort to educate citizens about proper ways to report illegal dumping.
-Through the county's street sweeping and vac truck programs 167 streets were swept and 1,768 tons of material was removed from the County's drainage network.
-Over 815 tons of litter was prevented from entering the County's MS4 through various litter control activities.
+Through the County's street sweeping and vac truck programs 135 streets were swept and 1,428 tons of material were removed from the County's drainage network.
+Over 745 tons of litter were prevented from entering the County's MS4 through various litter control activities.

-For transportation improvements projects, the County's Transportation Department paved six (6) dirt roads.
+For transportation improvements projects, the County's Transportation Department paved five (5) dirt roads.
 Reducing the number of dirt roads reduces the amount of erosion and sedimentation associated with those dirt roads.
 The Transportation Department continues to address the increase in runoff from paving dirt roads through their plan review and approval process.

-Number of illegal dumping requests investigated: 1033 Number of warning letters issued by Special Services: 186 Number of citations issued by Special Services Division: 24 Number of warning letters issued by Solid Waste Division: 125 Number of citations issued by Solid Waste Division: 9 Number of dirt road culverts proactively inspected by the Stormwater Division: 197 Number of dirt road culverts requiring maintenance from inspection by the Stormwater Division: 31 Number of ditches investigated/cleaned/cutback/maintained: 309 Number of drainage problems investigated/maintained: 377 Number of catch basins investigated/repaired: 4 Number of manhole lid problems: 17 Number of dirt roads paved penny tax: 6 Number of dirt road culverts inspected 197 Number of streets swept: 167 streets 668 tons of material removed Number of catch basins vacuumed: 185 catch basins 1100 tons of material removed Number of litter control activities by Special Services: 6 special clean-up projects 301 roads with litter picked up 439 tires picked up 1450 illegal dump sites cleaned 5220 estimated litter bags collected 815.25 tons of litter collected
+Number of Community Clean Sweeps: 71

+Number of warning letters issued by Special Services 119

+Division: 119

+Number of citations issued by Special Services Division: 28

+Number of dirt road culverts proactively inspected by the 198

+Stormwater Division: 198

+Number of dirt road culverts requiring maintenance from 22

+inspection by the Stormwater Division: 22

+Number of ditches investigated/cleaned/cutback/maintained: 380

+Number of drainage problems investigated/maintained: 352

+Number of catch basins investigated/repaired: 64

+Number of manhole lid problems: 19

+Number of dirt roads paved penny tax: 5

+Number of paved/resurfaced roads maintained 62

+Number of unpaved roads maintained 272

+N. 1.
+C. A. A. 135 streets

+Number of streets swept: 540 tons of material removed

+Number of miles of streets swept: 346 miles swept

+Number of catch basins vacuumed: 148 catch basins

+Number of catch basins vacuumed: 888 tons of material removed

+71 special clean-up projects

+650 roads with litter picked up

+1,501 tires picked up

+Number of litter control activities by Special Services: 320 trailer loads of debris dumped

+702 illegal dump sites cleaned

+14,765 estimated litter bags collected

+745.44 tons of litter collected